greggman/HappyFunTimes/docs/unity/player-connect.md

     Making your players respond to input is [the same as above](#making-your-player-respond-to-input).

     Let's say your game supports 3 people and 6 people try to connect.
 The first 3 people will control the 3 GameObjects you setup.
-The other 3 people will be told the game is full.
+Their `InitializeNetPlayer` function will be call.
+For the next 3 players the `WaitingNetPlayer` function will be called **on the same `GameObject` as the `PlayerConnnetor`**.

-    By default if one of the first 3 people disconnects from the game one of the previously denied people will take their slot.
+    If one of the first 3 people disconnects from the game one of the previously denied people will take their slot.
 Note: Your GameObject's InitializeNetPlayer will be called again.
 This is so it can pass you a new `NetPlayer` object to talk to the new player as wel as receive their name.